sodapopandco/encounters/README.md

-encounter
+Encounter
 =========

-A smooth little coding colour scheme for a better world.
+A smooth little colour scheme for a better world.